sipa-js/sipa/README.md

 ```bash
 sipa new
 ```
+to create a new project as subfolder of the current directory.

-to get an interactive setup and answer the questions.
+A interactive setup assists you and generates the project depending on your input.